Florida’s Timeshare Regulations Undergo Changes

 Simplified Process for Offering Incidental Benefits

-The first significant change is the removal of certain prerequisites previously necessary for offering incidental benefits in the sale of a timeshare plan.
+The first significant change is the removal of certain prerequisites previously necessary for offering incidental benefits in the sale of a Florida timeshare plan.
 This alteration simplifies the process for timeshare developers, potentially accelerating the development and offering of timeshares.

 Extended Period for Voiding Unlawful Contracts